chrisferagotti/OpenSource/README.md

 ==========

 This is my personal repository for projects.
 I'm currently in the process of digging up old school projects to place here in order to have a better overall portfolio for my entrance in to the job market.
-It's an ongoing process, and things will be added as I find them, get them from partners/former partners, or am certain I have the proper permiission to do so.
+It's an ongoing process, and things will be added as I find them, get them from partners/former partners, or am certain I have the proper permission to do so.
 -Chris Feragotti (Nov 4, 2011)

 DESCRIPTIONS
 ------------

-PacMan - A Java game modeled after the PacMan arcade game, made for my Comp Sci 221 class
+PacMan - A Java game modeled after the PacMan arcade game, made for my CompSci 221 class

 BathtubDefender - A Battleship-style Java based game